LGBTQ+ Guide to Palm Springs 2026

 Is Palm Springs Gay-Friendly?

-That legacy of refuge became a foundation.
-By the mid-20th century, icons like Liberace, Rock Hudson, and Tab Hunter were part of a thriving but discreet gay community in the desert.
-What started as an open secret became an open identity.
+- 1950s–1960s.
+Liberace, Rock Hudson, Tab Hunter, and Marlene Dietrich are part of a thriving but discreet gay community in the desert.
+What started as an open secret begins to become an open identity

-• 1991: Streetbar opens on Arenas Road as the city's first gay bar, anchoring what becomes the LGBTQ+ nightlife district
+- 1991.
+Streetbar opens as the first gay bar on Arenas Road, anchoring what becomes the LGBTQ+ nightlife district

-• 2003: Ron Oden elected as Palm Springs mayor — the first openly gay African-American mayor of any US city
+- 2003.
+Ron Oden is elected mayor of Palm Springs — the first openly gay African-American to be elected mayor of a US city

-• 2017: Palm Springs elects the nation's first entirely LGBTQ+ city council — including Lisa Middleton, the first openly transgender person elected to a nonjudicial office in California, and Christy Holstege, openly bisexual and the council's first millennial member
+- 2017.
+Palm Springs elects the nation's first entirely LGBTQ+ city council, including Lisa Middleton (the first openly transgender person elected to a nonjudicial office in California) and Christy Holstege (openly bisexual, the council's first millennial member)

-• 2021: Lisa Middleton becomes the first openly transgender mayor in California
+- 2021.
+Lisa Middleton becomes the first openly transgender mayor in California history

-• Present: Palm Springs scores a perfect 100 on the Human Rights Campaign's Municipal Equality Index, as do neighboring Rancho Mirage, Cathedral City, and Desert Hot Springs
+- Present.
+Palm Springs scores a perfect 100 on the Human Rights Campaign's Municipal Equality Index.
+Neighboring Rancho Mirage, Cathedral City, and Palm Desert also score 100

 Pro Tip